Search Site

 Remember, filing for bankruptcy is a stop-gap measure.
 It cannot be used as way to force a landlord to provide long-term housing for free.
 However, if you file for Chapter 13 bankruptcy, also known as a debt repayment plan, it is possible that your rent and past-due rent could be restructured as long-term debt.
 You may be able to remain in the residence, at least through the end of your current lease term.
 If you are at or near the end of your lease when you file for bankruptcy, you may need to find a new place to live unless the landlord is willing to offer you a new rental agreement.

 Jeff Field & Associates has helped Atlanta-area renters get relief from evictions by filing for bankruptcy.
 Our attorneys will quickly assess your situation and advise you of your options if you give us a call at 404-381-1278 or contact us online.
-We have offices conveniently located in Athens, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.
+We have offices conveniently located in Bogart, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale.

 Leave a Reply